California wildfire traps campers in national forest

 The wildfire burning near Shaver Lake exploded to 56 square miles (145 square kilometers), jumped a river and compromised the only road into the Mammoth Pool Campground, national forest spokesman Dan Tune said.
 At least 2,000 structures were threatened in the area about 290 miles (467 kilometers) north of Los Angeles, where temperatures in the city’s San Fernando Valley reached 117 degrees.

-The Madera County Sheriff’s Department said about 150 people were at the campground, ABC30 in Fresno reported.
+The Madera County Sheriff’s Department said in a tweet that about 150 people were at the campground, and 10 of them were injured.
+“All are safe at this time,” the department tweeted.

 Tune said the campers were told to shelter in place until fire crews, aided by water-dropping aircraft, could gain access to the site.
 Tune said he didn’t know how close the fire was burning to the campsite.